Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

 \subsection{Social mixing}

-To evaluate how the characteristics of neighborhoods relate to income-based social mixing over time, we define a time-sensitive metric in the income triade, the Neighborhood Income Activity \( \Vec{A}_{h,t} \) at a specific time \( t \) in a given neighborhood \( h \).
-This vector aggregates the activities of all users from different income groups in $(h,t)$ and enables us to track the changes in the social mixing across the whole cities, see Methods Section (Eq.\ref{norm1}, Eq.\ref{norm2}).
-To ensure a fair comparison across neighborhoods, an L1 normalization transforms the vector components into proportions.
-The three coordinates of the Neighborhood Income Activity are in the Income Triade space \( \mathbf{e}_H \), \( \mathbf{e}_M \), and \( \mathbf{e}_L \), so $\Vec{A}_{h,t} = (0,0,1)$ represents the exclusive presence of users belonging to the "Low" income group in the neighborhood $h$ at time $t$.
-Conversely $\Vec{A}_{h,t} = (0.33,0.33,0.33)$ represents an inclusive neighborhood that is visited equally by each income group.
+To evaluate how the characteristics of neighbourhoods relate to income-based social mixing over time, we define a time-sensitive metric in the income triade, the Neighbourhood Income Activity, \( \Vec{A}_{h,t} \), at a specific time \( t \) in a given neighbourhood \( h \).
+This vector aggregates the activities of all users from different income groups in $(h,t)$, and enables us to track the changes in the social mixing across whole cities (see Methods Section, Eq.~\ref{norm1}, Eq.~\ref{norm2}).
+To ensure a fair comparison across neighbourhoods, an L1 normalisation transforms the vector components into proportions.
+The three coordinates of the Neighbourhood Income Activity are in the Income Triade space \( \mathbf{e}_H \), \( \mathbf{e}_M \), and \( \mathbf{e}_L \), so $\Vec{A}_{h,t} = (0,0,1)$ represents the exclusive presence of users belonging to the "Low" income group in the neighbourhood $h$ at time $t$.
+Conversely, $\Vec{A}_{h,t} = (0.33,0.33,0.33)$ represents an inclusive neighbourhood that is visited equally by each income group.